 This research report was prepared based on a qualitative empirical study conducted in the second half of 2025, analyzing three forms of youth work in Lithuania: open youth work, mobile youth work, and street-based youth work.
 The aim of the study was to assess the impact of these services on young people and communities and to provide recommendations for their improvement.
 The study was implemented according to the technical specifications of the commission, using scientific literature analysis and focus group methods.
 Data were collected between July and September 2025 through nine focus groups with young people, youth workers, and community representatives from 17 municipalities.
 The analysis integrates perspectives from different participants, taking into account youth work policy and the Lithuanian context.
 The study results are structured around key research questions and conclude with summaries and practical recommendations aimed at enhancing the positive impact of these services.

-Study Commissioner: Jaunimo reikalų agentūra
+Research commissioned by: Jaunimo reikalų agentūra

-You can view the research report here:
+You can view the project report here (LT): Atsisiųsti / Download

 13. EVALUATION STUDY OF THE MO MUSEUM PROJECT “INTEGRATION OF CULTURAL EDUCATION INTO FORMAL EDUCATION ACTIVITIES THROUGH ART, SOCIAL, AND CIVIC THEMES” (2025)